SoojungNa/social_controllability_fMRI/README.md

 		"param_est"
 			- parameter estimates for the simulated data
 		"R" and "P"
-			- correlation coefficients and p-values between param_tru and param_est
+			- correlation coefficients and p-values between "param_tru" and "param_est"

-	3.3.
+	3.3. run "accuracy.m" after updating line 2.

+	3.4.
+It will generate "accuracy.mat" file. in this file:
+		"ic" represents In Control
+		"nc" represents No Control
+		"accuracyRate" (@)
+			- you can find it under ic or nc
+			- it is the matching rates b/w actual data("RESP") and simulated data("Rsim")

 4.Neural signals for action values (Fig5)
 ------------
+	4.1.

 5.Neural signals for norm prediction errors (Fig6)
 ------------